ardorlife27/2016920057-individual-task/Server/Server.md

     - Jinja
       - teplate engine
         - template evaluated in a sandbox
-      - Similar toe the Django web framework
+      - Similar to the Django web framework
   - Feature
     - Google App Engine compatibility
     - Unicode-based